- Prevents changes being made to your Kraken account.

 An email notification is sent as soon as an unlock request is made.

-Suppose, for example, that you turn on the Global Settings Lock, with the unlock process set to take seven days.
+Suppose, for example, that you turn on the GSL with the unlock process set to take 7 days.